 Twitter’s been trying to get itself sold for the last few months, and certain investors like Disney have turned away from it simply because of the trolling problem knowing that it’s just an uncontrollable beast.
 And it was just recently, the article that was put out last night that was talking about without Facebook or Twitter, Donald Trump likely would not have been elected to his office.
 And I think that’s absolutely true.
 If you take a look at his spend on digital market versus the spend of Hillary Clinton, which was more traditional, on television and radio, we can see that the internet and social media 100% was the reason why Donald Trump got elected.
 And it’s also one of the ways that, unfortunately, things like this like the Alt-Right movement can gain ground.
 Steve Bannon was just recently put in as the strategist there at the White House, the Chief Strategist of the White House, and he has ties to the Alt-Right movement, which may be or may not be related to Twitter’s recent bans today.

-Interviewer: Alright, Ryan Eldridge as always.
+Brooks: Alright, Ryan Eldridge as always.
 Thanks for your insight, appreciate it.

 Ryan: You’re welcome.